[ Address ]

 Subject Matter Expert, Center of Excellence in Disaster Management and Humanitarian Assistance (DMHA) (April 2001).
 Served as a technology and communications consultant (Department of Defense subcontractor) for a forum on disaster mitigation, held April 26-27, 2001 in Seoul, Korea.
 Developed and hosted website and assisted in the design of publications and collateral materials.

-Communications Coordinator, Northeast Asia Forum (February 2001 to present).
+Communications Coordinator, Northeast Asia Forum (February 2001).
 Provided assistance in areas relating to the Internet, technology, and publications to this Honolulu-based consulting and programs management group, which specializes in regional conferences and specialized training.
 Projects ranged from website development to logo design.
-Present relationship is on a freelance basis.

 Conference Chairman, JournalCon (October 1999 to October 2000).
 Coordinated most aspects of an inagural convention of online diarists, writers, and other creative web practitioners and professionals, which took place in Pittsburgh, Pennsylvania from October 6-8, 2000.
 Remained involved in planning and promoting subsequent conferences, including serving as a panelist at the 2003 event in Austin.